 RH: Oh “windbag” is a lovely word for that!
 And some are talented windbags.
 But yes, we’ve seen it time and time again.
 So I’m glad you used that word, because it really expresses what is going on.
 I think a lot of gas is passed from both ends.
 From young poets, especially.
 At least in my case, it was.
 I was important in my own eyes.

 RW: Well, youth is permitted, I guess.
 I’m thinking of this phrase from Martin Heidegger for whom poetry is a very big thing.
 He says, “Poetically man dwells.”
 Now first of all, what is dwelling?
 It’s something like to living-exist.
-Heidegger says, poetically man dwells.
+Heidegger says, "poetically man dwells."
 I think what is implied is that, if man is not in a poetic state, then he is not really dwelling.
 Dwelling is actually something to be attained.
 The poet is the one who can dwell.
-Or man, dwelling, is in a state, which could be called a poetic condition.
+Or dwelling, is to be in a state that could be called "a poetic condition."
 Does this spark any thoughts?

-RW: So, "poetically man dwells."
-But when you ride to work on the bus, no one in there is dwelling.
+RW: That's a great story.
+So "poetically man dwells."
+But when you ride to work on the bus, is anyone in it dwelling poetically?
 They’re all caught up in something, but they’re not in front of any of the unanswerable questions of being here.

 RH: Well, it would be pretty grim, in a way, depending on how people took it, if everyone on that bus were like that, but it’s not that grimness that we want to jump to.
 These same people, in time of crisis, they sing songs; they sing Amazing Grace and they sing Abide With Me.

 Well, why don’t you abide with yourself?
 People run around and sometimes they talk about out-of-body experiences.
 I asked someone one day if he’d ever had an in-the-body experience, and he got really mad at me.

 RW: Good question!
 The thing you said about poetry, that it could be a regenerative thing, maybe we’re beginning to touch on that.